-For Walter P. Chrysler, from the car manufacturer, building the tallest building in the world was a status symbol.
+For Walter P. Chrysler, founder of the eponymous car manufacturer, building the tallest building in the world was a status symbol.
 The Chrysler Building was in a race with the Bank of Manhattan (now 40 Wall Street) for obtaining the title of tallest building in the world.
-It looked like the Bank of Manhattan would win the race, with an expected height of 282 meters (927ft) to around 230 meters for the Chrysler Building.
+It looked like the Bank of Manhattan would win the race, with an expected height of 282 meters (927 ft.) to around 230 meters for the Chrysler Building.
 But the spire of the Chrysler Building was constructed in secret inside the tower.

 And the building’s Art Deco interior is even more magnificent than its exterior.
 The marble floors and many Art Deco patterns such as on the stylish elevator doors make the Chrysler Building one of New York’s most beautiful office towers.

 The building’s design by architect William van Alen was largely dismissed by contemporary architecture critics, who claimed the spire’s design was kitsch and the tower nothing more than a folly.